 Broome is home to Sun Pictures, the world’s longest running open air cinema.
-First opened in 1916, movies are screened here nightly.
-The cinema has canvas deck chair seating, both under the verandah and under the stars, as well as a grassed area close to the screen.
-Sun Pictures is under the flight path and often movies are momentarily interrupted by the roar of planes overhead as they come to land at nearby Broome International Airport.
+First opened in 1916, movies are screened here nightly, where you can watch on canvas deck chair seating, both under the verandah and under the stars, as well as a grassed area close to the screen.

 Discover Broome’s Pearling History